magnuschase293/comic_getter/README.md

 ### Comic_getter executable

 In order to run comic_getter executable you can skip installing Python 3 and the PyPi dependencies.
 First you will need to download and unzip [comic_getter.zip] (https://github.com/magnuschase293/comic_getter/blob/master/comic_getter.zip) and then you can run comic_getter.exe that is inside.
 Have in mind comic_getter depends on flags and parameters given through the command line so it won't work if you just double click it.
-You must run the executable thrrough cmd.
+You must run the executable through cmd.

 ### Google Chrome and Chromedriver